erikd234/ifchange/README.md

 - `-dir`: Specifies the directory to watch.
 Defaults to the current directory (`./`) if not provided.
 - `-cmd`: The command to execute whenever a file change is detected.
+- `-only`: Regex file match.
+If you only wanted to do .go files do `-only ".go"`.

 ### Example